 - Offer country

 A 2 letter country code of a country where the offer is available for purchasing or viewing.
-This value is optional and can be defined by the publisher.
+This value is optional and can be defined by the Broadcaster.
 By default, it displays XX, that indicates a 'global' audience.

 - Offer currency